getsops/sops/README.rst

 decrypted file to the new program.
 Using a FIFO, secrets are only passed in memory which has two benefits: the plaintext secrets never touch the disk, and the child process can only read the secrets once.
-In contexts where this won't work, such as platforms where FIFOs are not available or secret files need to be available to the child process longer term, the ``--no-fifo`` flag can be used to instruct ``sops`` to use a traditional temporary file that will get cleaned up once the process is finished executing. ``exec-file`` behaves similar to ``find(1)`` in that ``{}`` is used as a placeholder in the command which will be substituted with the temporary file path (whether a FIFO or an actual file).
+In contexts where this won't work, eg platforms like Windows where FIFOs unavailable or secret files that need to be available to the child process longer term, the ``--no-fifo`` flag can be used to instruct ``sops`` to use a traditional temporary file that will get cleaned up once the process is finished executing. ``exec-file`` behaves similar to ``find(1)`` in that ``{}`` is used as a placeholder in the command which will be substituted with the temporary file path (whether a FIFO or an actual file).